Dodecanese: History

-Pre-history and the Archaic period
+Pre-history and Archaic period

 The Dodecanese have been inhabited since prehistoric times.
 In the Neopalatial period on Crete, the islands were heavily Minoanized (contact beginning in the second millennium BC).
 Following the downfall of the Minoans, the islands were ruled by the Mycenaean Greeks from circa 1400 BC, until the arrival of the Dorians circa 1100 BC.
 It is in the Dorian period that they began to prosper as an independent entity, developing a thriving economy and culture through the following centuries.
 By the early Archaic period Rhodes and Kos emerged as the major islands in the group, and in the 6th century BC the Dorians founded three major cities on Rhodes (Lindos, Kameiros and Ialyssos).
 Together with the island of Kos and the cities of Knidos and Halicarnassos on the mainland of Asia Minor, these made up the Dorian Hexapolis.